Agenda Day 3

 Marketers have a huge challenge today: how to effectively compete in the world of multi-channel digital advertising.
-First they need to determine the optimal media mix - taking into consideration search, display and social media - and what each channel brings to the success of the campaign.
+First they need to determine the optimal media mix - taking into consideration both search and display - and what each channel brings to the success of the campaign.
 They are under pressure to continually adjust and improve digital campaigns to drive better performance and ROI.
 How can marketers update targets, tactics and budgets in the smartest possible way?

 Attendees will learn:

 Google has given mobile guidelines and even checklists, but are the things that are best for GoogleBot and GoogleBotMobile really best for you and your business objectives?
 This presentation will dive into the specific mobile recommendations that Google has given webmasters and add the necessary information, caveats and alternatives to help you make the best decision for your company.
 This presentation will focus on details that have been left out of Google's mobile guidelines and anticipating how Google will view your mobile site.
 It will outline the recommendations and highlight when and how to follow or break from Google's official mobile SEO recommendations.